 - Imaging studies, including CT and/or MRI scan, may be undertaken in some patients.

 - Angiography is required to identify and assess aneurysms.

 - Patients positive for HLA-B51 or HLA-B5 are more likely to be male and also have higher prevalences of genital ulcers, ocular manifestations and skin manifestations, and a decreased prevalence of gastrointestinal involvement.

 The aim of treatment is to prevent long-term damage.
-The most severe manifestation present in the patient usually determines the choice of treatment.
+The most severe manifestation of Behçet's disease present in the patient usually determines the choice of treatment.

 - Local therapy: